|

 Spencer said such intimidation is common within the

 FLDS group.
-"These people

 are scared spit-less," she said.
 "We were told all our lives that